 Housing will authorize students to access their respective rooms for legitimate reasons only.
-SUNOPD permits officers' full discretion in determining a student's legitimacy to enter the closed residence hall based on the information given.
-For example, access should be limited to medical needs, necessities, and related urgent requests.
+SUNOPD permits officer's full discretion in determining a student's legitimacy to enter the closed residence hall based on the information given.
+For example, access should be limited to medical needs and necessities and similar related urgent requests.
 Once the application's legitimacy is established, access requests will be managed as follows: The student's identity, resident status, and room assignment will be verified.
 After this verification, a Residential Life staff member will escort the student to their room, allow drop-off or retrieval of the item(s) in question, and then escort the student from the building.